The role of Maniram Dewan in the revolt of 1857 in Assam

 When the incident happened in Delhi, they got a lot of excitement and hence they decided to do something similar in Assam.

-With this purpose, he advised the effective people of the state to arrange weapons and talked with them to make the war policy.
+With this purpose, he advised some of the effective people of the state to arrange weapons and talked with them to make the war policy.

 At that time he was in Kolkata.
-He wrote letters to Kandapeswar Shinga and some other people from there.
+He wrote a letter to Kandapeswar Shinga and some other people from there.

-But it is a matter of great sadness that a person named, Horonath Daruga, who was a very honest servant of British’s, received a letter written by Maniram Dewan.
+But it is a matter of great sadness that a person named, Horonath Daruga, who was a very honest servant of British’s, received the letter written by Maniram Dewan.

 He gave it to Charles Holroyd (A British officer of Sivasagar).
 After getting the hinds of rebellion they immediately arrested Maniram and his co-operators such as Piyali Baruah, Maddhu Mallik, Dutiram Baruah, Sheik Farmud Ali etc.

-And with this, the rebellion of Assam was demolished before was came into place.
+And with this incident, the rebellion of Assam was demolished before was came into place.

 So, This is the small abstract of the story of the great revolutionary leader Maniram Dewan‘s life.

-Today still he is remembered and as a respect, there is much organization also created in different parts of Assam.
+Today still after 150 years of his death he is remembered and as respected highly by the people of Assam.
+There are many organizations also created in his name in different parts of Assam.
 Such as Maniram Dewan Trade Center Guwahati etc.

 If you want to know even more about him then I recommend you to read once in Assam History.